Transport and bus boycotts in the United States: Charlotte L. Brown

-Katherine "Kate" Brown
+Catharine "Kate" Brown

-Katherine Brown boarded a train in Alexandria, Virginia, when traveling towards Washington, D.C., on February 8, 1868.
+Catharine Brown boarded a train in Alexandria, Virginia, when traveling towards Washington, D.C., on February 8, 1868.
 She entered "what they call the 'white people's car.'"
 As she was boarding, a railroad policeman told her to move to a different car.
 He told her the car she had entered "was for ladies," and "no damned nigger was allowed to ride in that car; never was and never would be."
 She replied, "This car will do."
 Following this, the policeman and another employee grabbed Brown and began beating and kicking her.
 The men threw and dragged her on the boarding platform, threatening to arrest her.
 After a violent struggle that lasted six minutes, she asked, "What are you going to arrest me for?
 What have I done?
 Have I committed robbery?
 Have I murdered anybody?"
 Brown's injuries were so severe she was bedridden for several weeks and coughed blood.

 Senators Charles Sumner and Justin Morrill called for a formal investigation, and Senator Charles Drake agreed.
 A resolution was passed on February 10, and the Senate committee heard testimony later that month.
 Brown sued the railway company for damages and was awarded $1,500 in damages in the district court.
 The railway company appealed, and the case eventually went before the US Supreme Court.
 On November 17, 1873, in an opinion delivered by Justice David Davis, the Court held that racial segregation on the railroad line was not allowed under its Congressional charter, which stated "no person shall be excluded from the cars on account of race."
 Davis dismissed the company's "separate but equal" argument as "an ingenious attempt to evade a compliance with the obvious meaning of the requirement" of the 1863 charter, and decided in favor of Brown.

 The Court held that white and black passengers must be treated with equality in the use of the railroad's cars:

 It was the discrimination in the use of the cars on account of color where slavery obtained which was the subject of discussion at the time, and not the fact that the colored race could not ride in the cars at all.
 Congress, in the belief that this discrimination was unjust, acted.
 It told this company in substance that it could extend its road within the District as desired, but that this discrimination must cease and the colored and white race, in the use of the cars, be placed on an equality.
 This condition it had the right to impose, and in the temper of Congress at the time, it is manifest the grant could not have been made without it.